Graduating from American River College

 We are so proud of our alumni – and we want you to be among them!
 Once you have identified a degree or certificate path, meet regularly with a counselor to make sure you are on track for completing your program.

-Students who plan to graduate with an associate in arts or science degree must meet the minimum degree requirements.
+Students who plan to graduate with an associate in arts or science degree must meet the minimum associate degree graduation requirements.

-Candidates for graduation must meet with a counselor and file a petition for graduation.
+Candidates for graduation must file a petition for graduation.

 All summer and fall degree recipients and spring degree candidates are invited to participate in an annual graduation ceremony, known as commencement, held at the end of each spring semester in May.